 The first thing most couples decide on is the venue where they wish to be married.
-In Kent and Bexley there are more than 220 venues to choose from - including hotels, stately homes, castles, restaurants, theatres and wild animal parks for example.
-Or you may want to get married in one of KCC's Register Offices where we offer a wide variety of special venues owned or managed by the council.
+In Kent and Bexley there are more than 200 venues to choose from - including hotels, stately homes, castles, restaurants, theatres and wild animal parks for example.
+Or you may want to get married in one of KCC's register offices where we offer a wide variety of special venues owned or managed by the council.

 We also offer an electronic version of our quarterly magazine A Kentish Ceremony which contains a wealth of helpful information, articles and ideas.
-Just visit the homepage to see a copy or, if you'd like us to post you a copy, click here.
+You can view latest issues by clicking the images under "Read our latest issues" or request a magazine by post.

 If you choose a venue, you’ll need to book your ceremony with the event staff there.
 They will take your details, enter your ceremony onto an online booking system and the local ceremonies team will then contact you to tell you what to do next.

 You will probably want to visit several venues before you make your final decision.
 It is often a good idea to book an appointment in advance so that you can speak to the venue staff and ask questions.

 Once you have decided on your venue, you need to decide on the ceremony date and time.
 The ceremony can take place any day between 8am and 8pm.

 A Registration of Marriage